-- Golden: The authentically Western town of Golden was Colorado’s first capital city.
-Today, visitors encounter a mix of outdoor cafes, Western stores and museums with a quaint main street that in places still has covered walkways, false-front buildings and plankboard sidewalks.
+Golden: The delightful, Western town of Golden was Colorado's first capital city.
+Today, it offers a mix of outdoor cafes, Western stores and museums with a quaint main street that in places still has covered walkways, false-front buildings and plankboard sidewalks.
 An award-winning kayak course runs through the center of the town and there are outdoor cafes where you can enjoy a drink while kayaks float by.
-There are historic buildings located directly on the bike path, while Coors Brewery, the largest single brewing site in the world, is nearby.
+The Coors Brewery, the largest single brewing site in the world, is nearby.

 Bear Creek Bike Trail

-- Morrison: This cute little town has cafes, coffee shops, ice cream stores, galleries and fine restaurants, all at the base of unusual geologic rock outcroppings.
+Morrison: The cute little town has cafes, coffee shops, ice cream stores, galleries and fine restaurants, all at the base of unusual geologic rock outcroppings.
 Bear Creek flows through the edge of the town.